 We’re focusing on Italy in this installment because we omitted Serravalle in favor of The Mall in Tuscany in our original post, and because Italy is the fashion center of the world.

-So, get your MasterCard and chipcards from Euro banks warmed up because it’s pretty hard to use those American Express Black Cards in Europe.
+So, get your MasterCard and chip cards from Euro banks warmed up because it’s pretty hard to use those American Express Platinum Cards in Europe.

 Franciacorta Outlet Village in Rodengo Saiano (Brescia, Italy)

-This is one of the newer and larger outlet centers in the very competitive Northern Italy outlet scene … and it just got a facelift.
-Dispatches just got a news release stating Franciacorta Outlet Village has expanded – 5,000 meters square of buildings, 30 new retail units, an elaborate new playground and a regional tourist information center.
+This is one of the newer and larger outlet centers in the very competitive Northern Italy outlet scene … and it got a facelift back in 2018.
+Franciacorta Outlet Village expanded – 5,000 meters square of buildings, 30 new retail units, an elaborate new playground and a regional tourist information center.
 That takes the center out to more than 38,000 m2, or about 9.5 acres, with a total of about 200 stores.

 Those new stores include a whole bunch of Italian fashion brands, so let’s dive in: